doctorfree/MusicPlayerPlus/README.md

 [Essentia extractor](https://essentia.upf.edu/index.html) and
 [Essentia trained models](https://essentia.upf.edu/models.html).

-MusicPlayerPlus uses Essentia for extracting acoustic characteristics of music, including low-level spectral information, rhythm, keys, scales, and much more, and automatic annotation by genres, moods, and instrumentation.
+MusicPlayerPlus `mppinit -e metadata` uses Essentia for extracting acoustic characteristics of music, including low-level spectral information, rhythm, keys, scales, and much more, and automatic annotation by genres, moods, and instrumentation.

 This is the same sort of thing that [AcousticBrainz](https://acousticbrainz.org/) does but the AcousticBrainz